Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 <SomeThing /* it also works in self-closing tags */ />
 ```

-If that is not possible, you wrap your edit in curly brackets e.g.
+If that is not possible, you can wrap your edit in curly brackets e.g.

 ```js
 {/* SKYRAT EDIT ADDITION START */}